FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Plugin Technical Reference Manual/FLO-2D Plugin Technical Reference Manual.rst

 *Figure 28.
 Soil layer with XKSAT.*

-The area weighted log average is calculated for each grid element from the soil layer (Eq.
+The area weighted log average is calculated for each grid element from the soil layer equation(2).
-2).
 The soil polygon is intersected with the grid polygon to provide the A\ :sub:`i`.

 .. math::